JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/bedrock.md

 :::

 ## Models available in CodeGPT
-Please note that the models you configure on your Amazon Bedrock account will be synchronized with the models on the extension
+Please note that the models you configure on your Amazon Bedrock account will be synchronized with the models on the extension.

 <p align="center">
       <img src="https://github.com/davila7/code-gpt-docs/assets/37567214/81d9fb16-159f-424c-b2d0-c513271cc300"/>